About

 Do I Eat Coconuts?

-Whole coconuts?
-Yes, but sparingly (once in a few months) and in small quantities.
-I don't eat whole coconut pieces every day.
-I follow a LOW FAT diet with target fat percentage approximately 10%.
-I prefer to consume flax & chia which have an excellent Omega-3 to Omega-6 ratio.
+Low Fat Guideline: I strive to follow a LOW FAT diet with target fat percentage approximately 10%.
+With that goal in mind, I prefer to consume flax & chia which have an excellent Omega-3 to Omega-6 ratio.

 Coconut Substitutes